 Chris Rabb is a father, teacher, author, consultant, and social justice activist.

-This election will mark the first time in over 30 years that there will be at least two Democrats on the ballot for state representative for the seat recently vacated by now-Councilwoman Cherelle Parker.
+In a primary race where few people gave Chris a chance, he scored a huge upset victory by handily beating his opponent who was backed by much of Philadelphia's political establishment in the race for the once-open seat for state representative in the 200th legislative district.
+The election marked the first time in over 30 years that there were at least two Democrats on the ballot for state representative for the seat recently vacated by now-Councilwoman Cherelle Parker.

 With dozens of volunteers and hundreds of supporters, his grassroots campaign has raised more money from more people than any other candidate in district history: Over 400 contributors and counting!